 The Importance of Reliable Data

 Reliable data that is captured in a consistent way is absolutely vital to using predictive analytics.
 This can then be used to build models that your teams can use with confidence.
-Without reliable data, you’re in no better position than if you were capturing no data at all – and, in fact, you could be worse off if you rely on bad data for decision making.
+Without reliable data, you’re in no better position than if you were capturing no data at all.
+In fact, you could be worse off if you rely on bad data for decision making.